flopach/iox-webserver/README.md

 ### Download deploy-ready Package File

-1. Download your package from the `package_files` folder.
+1. Download the IOx package file from the releases of this repo: `https://github.com/flopach/iox-webserver/releases`

 ### Installation & Configuration